michael-lazar/hn-gopher/README.md

 AGPLv3

-*This site has not been endorsed by or affiliated with the Y Combinator company*
+*This is an independent project, and is not affiliated with, maintained, authorized, endorsed or sponsored by the Y Combinator company.*